indico/indico-user-docs/user_guide/calendar_import.md

 ![](/assets/calendar_entry.png)

-In your preferred calendaring tool, enter the new calendar subscription by pasting the URL you just copied, select a title and **Save**.
+In your preferred calendaring tool, enter the new calendar subscription by pasting the URL you just copied, select a title and click on _Save_.

 ![](/assets/calendar_import.png)